abhityakrishnaraj/CS225-Final-Project/Proposal.md

 the passenger at hand does not want to spend more than 12 hours (720 minutes) on a

-flight (essentially no overnight flights).This passenger inputs their desired starting city
+flight (essentially no overnight flights).
+The passenger inputs their desired starting city

-and ending city, and in return will get an output of the shortest path based on optimal
+and ending city, and in return will get a mapped output of the shortest path between

-predicted flight times.
-He will also be shown a map of the Minimum Spanning Tree that
+them based on optimal predicted flight times.
+The mapped output will highlight the

-encompases all 40 cities in question.
+shortest path given by the algorithm’s output on a world map.

 Dataset Acquisition and Processing